Mega-DatA-Lab/SpectralLDA-Spark/README.md

 val (beta: DenseMatrix[Double], _, _, alpha: DenseVector[Double]) = als.run
 ```

-### Set up Spark 2.0.0 to use system native BLAS/LAPACK

-1. In order for Spark to use system native BLAS/LAPACK, first compile Spark 2.0.0 with the option `-Pnetlib-lgpl` to include all the artifacts of `netlib4java`, following the advice [here](http://apache-spark-user-list.1001560.n3.nabble.com/Mllib-native-netlib-java-OpenBLAS-td19662.html).

-    ```bash
-    mvn -Pyarn -Phadoop-2.7 -Pnetlib-lgpl -DskipTests clean package
-    ```

-    `netlib4java` includes the JNI routines to load up the system native BLAS/LAPACK libraries.

-2. Now we're going to make the system native BLAS/LAPACK libraries available to `netlib4java`.
-On Mac, `netlib4java` will automatically find `veclib`; on Linux, we could use ATLAS.

-3. Lastly set up symbollic links for the `libblas.so.3` and `liblapack.so.3` that `netlib4java` looks for.

-    ```bash
-    sudo alternatives --install /usr/lib64/libblas.so libblas.so /usr/lib64/atlas/libtatlas.so.3 1000
-    sudo alternatives --install /usr/lib64/libblas.so.3 libblas.so.3 /usr/lib64/atlas/libtatlas.so.3 1000
-    sudo alternatives --install /usr/lib64/liblapack.so liblapack.so /usr/lib64/atlas/libtatlas.so.3 1000
-    sudo alternatives --install /usr/lib64/liblapack.so.3 liblapack.so.3 /usr/lib64/atlas/libtatlas.so.3 1000
-    ```

-Now if we run the above experiments again, any "WARN BLAS" or "WARN LAPACK" messages should have disappeared.

 ### I have millions of small text files...
 If we open them simply via `sc.wholeTextFiles()` the system will spend forever long time querying the file system for the list of all the file names.
 The solution is to first combine them in Hadoop SequenceFiles of `RDD[(String, String)]`, then process them into word count vectors and vocabulary array.